Rank and Rent

 Considerations to make before using the Rank and Rent model

-Before attempting to build a website for rental, there are few things that you should consider.
+Before attempting to build a website for rental, there are a few things that you should consider.
 Ranking and renting definitely isn’t for everyone and for a lot of people, it won’t be the best SEO practice for them to get into.

 Having said that, ranking and renting can be an extremely rewarding process if done correctly.
 It has one of the best profit margins out of any SEO practice and the ongoing maintenance of a website is fairly light on resources.